slhck/ffmpeg-normalize/README.rst

 Requirements:

-- Python 2.7 (Python 3 is not supported yet, PRs welcome)
+- Python (2.7 tested, 3.x should be working but untested)
 - `ffmpeg` and `ffprobe` from http://ffmpeg.org/ installed in your `$PATH`

 Installation::